Md-Shakil-24/Winter-E-com/README.md

 - Check if MySQL is running
 - Verify database credentials in `includes/config.php`
-- Ensure `grocerygo` database exists
+- Ensure `winter-e-com` database exists

 ### Image Upload Not Working